 Reporting and Long-Term Outcomes Tracking

 All publications, projects, posters, patents, trademarks, or other tangible outcomes resulting from Tufts CTSI’s funding and services must cite Tufts CTSI’s NIH CTSA award (UL1TR002544) and comply with the NIH Public Access Policy.
-Tufts CTSI relies on these citations as a critical performance measure when reporting annual productivity to NIH.
+Tufts CTSI relies on these citations as a critical performance measure when reporting annual productivity to NCATS.
 Detailed guidelines for citations are available here.